 Pioneered by Lyra Voss

-Lived-canvas performances are conducted live, in real time, with an audience experiencing the recording as it's generated.
+A three-layer neural recording conducted live, in real time, with an audience experiencing the recording as it's generated.
 The artist creates; the audience inhabits the creation.
+The resulting recording is both finished artwork and document of its own making.

 Curated Experience